 Finn Jones (Barrow), Grace Van Dien (Princess Dawn), Olivia d’Abo (Queen Tambria), Edward French (Prince Jayson), Casper Van Dien (King David), Catherine Oxenberg (Queen Violet), Gil Kolirin (Gruner), Dylan Vox (Jacob), Clive Sawyer (Earlin), David Elliot (Wilhelm), Maya Van Dien (Newt), Michael York (Narrator)

 In the early 2010s, there was a spate of big-budget fairytales, all given a dark adult spin with the likes of Red Riding Hood (2011), Mirror Mirror (2012) and Snow White and the Huntsman (2012), among others.
 The Asylum leapt aboard these with their own set of cheap fairytale adaptations, all designed to come out at the same time.
-These include Grimm’s Snow White (2012), Hansel and Gretel (2013) and Jack the Giant Killer (2013).
+These include Grimm’s Snow White (2012), Hansel & Gretel (2013), Jack the Giant Killer (2013) and Little Dead Rotting Hood (2016).
 Sleeping Beauty was released to come out at the same time as Disney’s live-action Sleeping Beauty reworking Maleficent (2014).

 Sleeping Beauty was a directorial debut for Casper Van Dien.
 He subsequently went on to make Patient Killer (2015) and Storage Locker 181 (2016).